- Consistently saving a little bit more can add up over time.

 Read Viewpoints on Fidelity.com: Traditional or Roth account—2 tips for choosing.

-"Saving for retirement may seem like a steep mountain to climb, but the climb doesn't have to be as steep as it looks," says Jeanne Thompson, senior vice president of retirement insights at Fidelity.
+"Saving for retirement may seem like a steep mountain to climb, but the climb doesn't have to be as steep as it looks," says Jeanne Thompson, senior vice president at Fidelity.
 "Small steps now can turn into big strides later."

 While 1% is a small percentage of your annual earnings today, after 20 or 30 years it can make a big difference in your account balance when you retire.
 That's because the longer you give your money a chance to grow, the better.
 And it works no matter how old you are—or how far off retirement is.